matvei-proqg/DE-lib/README.md

-# DE-lib
+# desktoplib
-library for DE
+The library to handle desktop-related tasks (from screen settings to taskbar dependencies)